-The proper planning and sustainable development of Headford encompasses a wide range of issues, considerations and challenges, many of which have been highlighted through the consultation process.
-The plan seeks to balance the wide ranging and sometimes competing needs of the local community, landowners and the environment, along with promoting the role of Headford as one of the Other Villages as set out in the settlement hierarchy established within the Galway County Development Plan.
+The proper planning and sustainable development of Portumna encompasses a wide range of issues, considerations and challenges, many of which have been highlighted through the consultation process.
+The plan seeks to balance the wide ranging, and sometimes competing needs of the local community, landowners and the environment, along with promoting the important role of Portumna within County Galway.
 Some of the plans key issues, considerations and challenges are set out hereunder: